 Painted floors are concrete that is simply painted to become a certain color.
 If the paint that you are using is latex or oil-based, then it will be much harder to get the color to be permanent or extremely durable.
 This is usually done on unsealed floors because floors that have already been sealed or polished will cause the paint to peel much faster.

 How you should go about cleaning your concrete floor stain also depends on the type of stain.
 With any kind of food or drink stain, you will want to combine some dish soap with some water and apply it to the stained area.
 Then grab a nylon-bristled brush and thoroughly scrub the area.
-Afterwards, simply rinse off the area with water and the stain should hopefully be gone.
+Afterward, simply rinse off the area with water and the stain should hopefully be gone.

 For grease stains, the process is a little more lengthy.
 You will need to grab some kitty litter or cornstarch and to cover the stain.
 Then simply leave it alone for three entire days.
 While you are doing this, the material is absorbing up the grease so that you can simply vacuum it away once the three days are over.